Read George Berkeley with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Berkeley becoming a notable philosopher.

-The central claim is this: Berkeley engaged directly with the ideas of prominent philosophers such as John Locke and René Descartes, offering critiques and alternative perspectives.
+In plain terms: Berkeley engaged directly with the ideas of prominent philosophers such as John Locke and René Descartes, offering critiques and alternative perspectives.

-The added historical insight is that George Berkeley is best read as a method of pressure, not only as a set of theses.
+George Berkeley is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Innovative Ideas Description